Prince Heinrich of Bavaria: Military career and death

 At the age of 17, following his Abitur, Heinrich joined the Bavarian army with the rank of Leutnant.
 Initially, he served with the Royal Bavarian Infanterie-Leib-Regiment, but later was reassigned the 1st Royal Bavarian Heavy Cavalry “Prince Charles of Bavaria”.

 After the outbreak of World War I, the regiment saw action on the Western front, where Prince Heinrich was badly wounded.
 Upon recovering, he returned to his old infantry regiment and in June 1915, was promoted to major.
 At the same time, he was put in charge of the III.
 Battalion of the newly established Deutsches Alpenkorps stationed in the Carnic Alps.
 In late 1916, the battalion was transferred to Romania where it fought at Turnu Roșu Pass.
-On 7 November 1916, during operations in the area near Poiana Spinului, while conducting a personal reconnaissance of the front line, he was shot and killed by Romanian soldiers.
+On 7 November 1916, during operations in the area near Poiana Spinului, while conducting a personal reconnaissance of the front line, he was shot by Romanian soldiers.
+He died due to his injuries the next day.
 His last words reportedly were, "Noblesse oblige.
 I do not mean that with respect to my family but rather my duty as an officer."

 Heinrich's body was transported back to Munich, where he was buried by his father's side at the Theatinerkirche.
 On 6 March 1917, for his exceptional bravery, he was awarded the Knight's Cross of the Military Order of Max Joseph, Bavaria's highest military honour.